CVE Catalog

 Summary

-A heap buffer overflow vulnerability was found in 389 Directory Server.
-The create_masked_entry_string() function in auditlog.c copies a fixed-length password mask into a precisely-sized heap buffer without checking available space, causing an overflow when a short cleartext password is logged.
+Heap buffer overflow in 389 Directory Server.
+The create_masked_entry_string() function in auditlog.c copies a password mask into a precisely-sized buffer without checking space, causing overflow when logging a short cleartext password.

 Risk Assessment